keesiemeijer/php-basics-tutorial/README.md

 PHP is a popular programming language that is especially used for web development.

-In this tutorial you learn the essential basics of PHP and what terminology is used.
-This can help you prevent errors or find information more easily when you just start out with this programming language.
+In this tutorial you learn the basic concepts of the PHP language and its commonly used terminology.
 It's assumed the reader has little to no knowledge of PHP or other programming languages.
+If you're just starting out with programming it can help with preventing errors, or find more in depth information about PHP more easily.

 ## First things first